RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

 ballRect (BallState (bx,by)) = Rect (bx - ballRadius) (by - ballRadius) (2.0 * ballRadius) (2.0 * ballRadius)
 ```

-keyDown takes a keycode and outputes a coroutine indicating at all times if the given key is down given the input stream (The Event type comes from [Coroutine.hs][Coroutine.hs]).
+keyDown takes a keycode and outputs a coroutine indicating at all times if the given key is down given the input stream (The Event type comes from [Coroutine.hs][Coroutine.hs]).
+We will need this because the paddle is supposed to be moving as long as an arrow key is pressed.

+Note that this is a little different that what we did in the [last post][last].
+Actually there it only worked because javascript fires continuous "keyDown" events when a key is hold down, but that is a platform dependent behavior and we do not want to rely on it.
+Also this firing of key down events does not immediately start when a key is pressed.
+There is a short break.
+If you [go back][last] on that post and try the application, you will note that the paddle does not start moving immediately, but there is a short delay after pressing a key.

 rectOverlap tests two rectangles if they overlap (used for collision detection). playerRect and ballRect return the rectangle occupied by the paddle and ball respectively.

 # The main Coroutine

-The main coroutine is a coroutine taking input events as input and outputs the game state.
+The main coroutine takes input events as input and outputs the game state.
-The type synonym of the main coroutines type is introduced for verbosity.
+The type synonym MainCoroutineType is introduced for verbosity.
+Earlier it allowed us to create the IORef for the main coroutine in a more readable way (in my opinion).

 ```haskell
 -- Game logic